salrashid123/gcpsamples/README.md

 There are two types of client libraries you can use to connect to Google APIs:
 * Google Cloud Client Libraries
-* Gooogle API Client Libraries
+* Gooogle API Client Libraries  << note: this repo now omits this api mechanism (for the most part)

-The basic differences is the Cloud Client libraries are idomatic, has [gcloud-based emulators](https://cloud.google.com/sdk/gcloud/reference/beta/emulators/) and much eaiser to use.
+The basic differences is the Cloud Client libraries are idiomatic, has [gcloud-based emulators](https://cloud.google.com/sdk/gcloud/reference/beta/emulators/) and much easier to use.

 It is recommended to use Cloud Client Libraries whereever possible.
 Although this article primarily describes the API Client libraries, the python code section describes uses of Cloud Client libraries with Google Cloud Storage.